-Restoration of degraded wetlands and of declining salmon populations are both important issues in the Pacific Northwest, but are usually thought of as mutually exclusive undertakings.
+Restoration of degraded freshwater wetlands and of declining salmon populations are both important issues in the Pacific Northwest, but are often thought of as mutually exclusive undertakings.
 Many agencies and groups are working to restore hydrologic function of floodplain wetlands, in which juvenile salmon have access, and are faced with the intersection of these two specialized areas of restoration biology.

 In the upper Columbia River Estuary, where the hydrology has been altered from the historic pattern, land managers at times use water-control structures of various types in an effort to mimic the natural flow regime sensu Poff (1997).
 Water-control structures allow the opportunity to mimic the natural floodplain hydrology by increasing the duration and predictability of water on the floodplain.
 A major theme of wetland restoration is controlling non-native, invasive, plant species and encouraging native vegetation.
-Using water-control structures to maintain more predictable water levels in floodplain wetlands, as well as a combination of mechanical and chemical methods, have been shown to be an effective restoration technique for controlling the non-native reed canary grass (Phalaris arundinacea L.) that plagues wetland habitat in the region (Naglich 1994) and enhancing native vegetation (Paveglio 2000).
+To maintain more predictable water levels in floodplain wetlands water-control structures have been used, as well as a combination of mechanical and chemical methods, as an effective restoration technique for controlling the non-native reed canary grass (Phalaris arundinacea L.) that plagues wetland habitat in the region (Naglich 1994) and enhancing native vegetation (Paveglio 2000).

 Water-control structures have been an effective tool for wetland restoration where they have been used in the southern U.S. Use of water-control structures for wetland enhancement and restoration has expanded westward and they are currently in use in the Pacific Northwest.
 There needs to be a reasonable level of confidence that water-control structures do not negatively affect Pacific salmon.
 The direct result of the water-control structures is to increase habitat, which is likely to benefit salmon.
 What has not been documented is the salmon's ability to pass through these structures.

 Juvenile salmon use off-channel, riverine, habitats for winter rearing and refuge during high-flow events (Brown and Hartman 1988, Bustard and Narver 1975, Nickleson et al. 1992, Peterson 1982, Swales et al. 1986).
 It has only recently been a topic of research that they use floodplain wetlands for the same purpose (Sommer 2001a, Sommer 2001b).
-There has been no research available, that the author is aware, on passage of salmon or any other fishes in the Northwest through any type of water-control structure.
+There has been no research available on passage of salmon or any other fishes in the Northwest through any type of water-control structure used for wetland restoration.

-Project Objective
+Project Objectives

-The goal of this work undertaken in 2000 and continued this year is to document floodplain wetland habitat use by salmon and other native and introduced fishes and amphibians; and to confirm passage capability of salmon through various types of water control structures on a regional basis.
-This report is a subset of a larger effort and demonstrates fish passage through one type of structure, a full-round riser water-control structure.
+The goal of this work undertaken in 2000 and continued this year is to document floodplain wetland habitat use by salmon and other native and introduced fishes and amphibians; begin looking at fish usage patterns of floodplain wetlands across the northwest over time; and to confirm passage capability of salmon through various types of water control structures.
+This report is one component of a larger effort and demonstrates fish passage through one type of structure, a full-round riser water-control structure.
 It attempts to address the concern of juvenile salmon stranding and migration delay that may be associated with this structure, as well as describe fish use of this wetland compared with two nearby control sites.